 Welcome to the Cherokee County School District!

 2022-23: Children who are turning 5 on or before September 1, 2022 are eligible for kindergarten, and children who are turning 6 on or before September 1, 2022 are eligible for first grade.
 All 23 CCSD elementary schools have full-day kindergarten.
-The Registration Gateway for 2022-23 school year will open on February 1.
+The Registration Gateway for 2022-23 school year opened Feb.
+1, 2022.
 More information, including a list of required documents, is available online here.
 Learn more about kindergarten in CCSD by checking out Ready to Learn: A Parent’s Guide to CCSD Kindergarten (Spanish version- Listos Para Aprender- is here).
 For more information about CCSD Kindergarten, including a video and a helpful guidebook, click here.

 Georgia Lottery Pre-K for 4-year-olds is offered at Ball Ground ES STEM Academy, Hasty ES Fine Arts Academy, Johnston ES Preschool, Oak Grove ES Fine Arts Academy and RM Moore ES STEM Academy.
-The application window for the 2022-23 school year lottery opens on Feb.
-11 and applications are due by 12 noon on March 11.
-The lottery drawing to fill class rosters will be on March 16.
+The application window for the 2022-23 school year lottery was Feb.
+11, to 12 noon on March 11, 2022.
+The lottery drawing to fill class rosters was held March 16, 2022.

 More information, including detailed application information and the list of documents required for enrollment, is online here.